May 19, 2021

 Will an employee need to provide documentation for their leave?

-- Yes, employees will need to complete the Employee FFCRA Claim Form showing that they fall under one of the six reasons.
+Yes, employees will need to complete the Employee FFCRA Claim Form showing that they fall under one of the nine reasons.
 Employees will need to list all needed information on the form.

 Does it apply to me and my employees?

-- Yes, the FFCRA applies to you because you have less than 500 employees.
+Yes, the FFCRA applies to you because you have less than 500 employees.
 In very rare cases, you could be exempted from this act.
 This would have to be decided case-by-case and would have to be sent in writing.
+Employees must complete the FFCRA Claim Form.

 How is the paid time figured out if they are not working?